fxstein/todo/docs/design/BETA_PRERELEASE_STRATEGY.md

 ## 🚀 What's New
 - Full Python implementation with MCP server support
 - 100% command parity with shell version
-- Installable via pipx: `pipx install --pre todo-ai`
+- Installable via uv: `uv tool install --prerelease=allow todo-ai`

 ## ⚠️ Beta Status
 This is a **pre-release** version.
 While extensively tested, we recommend: